stephen-polgar/InfiniSimNext/README.md

 The following configuration settings can be added to the first `cmake -S . -B build` call

-- `-DInfiniTime_DIR=InfiniTime`: a full path to an existing InfiniTime repository checked out.
+- `-DInfiniTime_DIR=InfiniTimeNext`: a full path to an existing InfiniTime repository checked out.
   Inside that directory the `src/libs/lvgl` submodule must be checked out as well.
   The default value points to the InfiniTime submodule in this repository.
 - `-DMONITOR_ZOOM=1`: scale simulator window by this factor